CatherineTrevor/lead-generator-calculator/README.md

 # Project Overview

-A site designed to assist those making strategic marketing decisions with knowledge regarding the value provided by marketing campaigns.
+A site to assist people involved in strategic marketing decisions.
+Manage core marketing campaign data and the subsequent number of leads generated to obtain information about the cost per lead.
+This data provides invaluable insight into the value provided by marketing campaigns.

+Site users also have access to average cost per lead information from other companies using the site.

 # User Experience Design

 ## Strategy

-The site is designed for those involved in strategic marketing decisions to be better informed about the cost per marketing lead, and cost per converted sales lead per marketing activity / campaign that they conduct.
+Developed for those involved in strategic marketing decisions, the site allows for better-informed decisions about the cost per marketing lead, and cost per converted sales lead per marketing activity / campaign that they conduct.

 Companies open an account and create a campaign profile, which includes the cost of the campaign, number of Marketing Qualified Leads (MQL) and number of converted or Sales Qualified Leads (SQL).
-They are then presented with the cost per MQL and SQL, as well as a hit rate.
-This information gives the foundation for better informed decisions for marketing strategies and budget planning.
+They are then presented with the cost per MQL and SQL, as well as a conversion hit rate to understand which activities provide converted leads.
+This information gives the foundation for better-informed decisions for marketing strategies and budget planning.

-The user will also have access to comparible external data, and that from other companies using the site, so they have a benchmark.
+Site users will have access to anonymous comparable data, so they have a benchmark.

 ### Target audience

-Small-Medium Enterprises (SMEs) that may not have a sophisticated Customer Relationship Management (CRM) tool, or are relying on a spreadsheet to manage this information.
-The site will be a source of information that can be updated as a campaign continues to run, and then presented to stakeholders as needed.
+Small-Medium Enterprises (SMEs) that may not have a Customer Relationship Management (CRM) tool, or are relying on spreadsheets to manage this information.
+The site will be a source of information that can be updated as a campaign continues to run and then presented to stakeholders as needed.

 ### User stories